h3mantD/linuxConfig/README.md

 # vimConfig

-# Transferring VIM into IDE
+# Converting VIM into IDE

 ### Installing the vim plugin manager